 Delivery Versus Payment (DvP) is a common settlement method that ensures shares are only delivered to an investor when payment has been secured.
 This form of settlement is effected by the ASX's CHESS system (Clearing House Electronic Sub-register System).
 It does this electronically by simultaneously transferring legal ownership of the shares with the transfer of funds.
-This is distinct from a 'manual' settlement where an investor will transfer funds to an issuer and receive shares direct from the registry.
+This is distinct from a 'manual' settlement where an investor will transfer funds to an issuer and receive shares directly from the registry.

 DvP is designed to avoid settlement risk, where one party might fail to deliver on their side of the transaction.

-Investor receives an offer letter and DvP CARD from Fresh Equities.
+Offer Letter: Investor receives an offer letter and DvP CARD from Fresh Equities.

-Fresh Equities (via our clearer, Finclear) puts out a DvP message to your broker.
+Fresh Booking: Fresh Equities (via our clearer, Finclear) puts out a DvP message to your broker.

 Not all brokerage accounts will support DvP.
 The design of this settlement method means that your broker will be taking some degree of risk.
 As a result, some brokers limit the use of DvP to premium/HNW/private accounts where they have an established relationship with the investor.

 Most full-service brokerage accounts will by default support DvP - please check with your broker prior to bidding or reach out to the Fresh Equities Settlements Team via firstname.lastname@example.org.